Construction of the Section 7 Bridge of the Indian Creek Valley Hike and Bike Trail.

 Pennsylvania Department of Conservation and Natural Resources; Trails Managers in Pennsylvania

 The mini-grant program managed by Rails-to-Trails Conservancy (RTC) began as a way to assist trail organizations or municipalities that need to make small repairs and improvements to their trail outside of the regular DCNR grant schedule, and well below the higher-dollar amounts usually requested on major grants.
-The Trail Mini-Grant Program is driven by existing RTC projects, primarily the Greenway Sojourn but also other regional trail networks that are being developed in the state.

 2013 Grant Awards

 $1,896 for drainage and fencing.

 Lardner's Point Park